Skip to Content

 Black-And-White Hawk-Eagle

 The Black-and-White Hawk-Eagle (Spizaetus melanoleucus) resides in the lowland tropical forests and exhibits a distinctive contrast in its plumage, as the name suggests.
-The body measures approximately 50-60 cm (20-24 in) with a wingspan reaching 117 cm (46 in).
+The body measures approximately 50-60 cm (20-24 in), with a wingspan reaching 117 cm (46 in).
 Weighing around 850 g (30 oz), it sports a striking white head, neck, and underparts.
-A black mask-like feature along with a short black crest characterizes the head, and the raptor’s back features blackish feathers.
+A black mask-like feature and a short black crest characterize the head, and the raptor’s back features blackish feathers.

 Cassin’s Hawk-Eagle